dxd214/mcp-server-jsxgraph/README.md

 # MCP Server JSXGraph  ![](https://badge.mcpx.dev?type=server 'MCP Server')

-A production-ready Model Context Protocol server for generating advanced mathematical visualizations using [JSXGraph](https://jsxgraph.org/).
-This MCP server provides comprehensive interactive mathematical chart generation capabilities for functions, geometry, parametric curves, polynomial analysis, and educational mathematics.
+A Model Context Protocol server for generating mathematical visualizations using [JSXGraph](https://jsxgraph.org/).
+This MCP server provides interactive mathematical chart generation capabilities for functions, geometry, parametric curves, and educational mathematics.

-## 🎯 Version 0.0.3 - Complete Tool Standardization

-**🚀 Performance Breakthrough**: Test pass rate improved from 1.2% to **88%** (145/165 tests)

-**✨ Key Improvements:**
-- 🔧 **Math Functions Fixed**: All advanced mathematical functions (sin, cos, exp, sqrt, log) now work correctly
-- 📊 **Advanced Polynomial Analyzer**: Complete polynomial analysis with rational root test, synthetic division, and end behavior analysis
-- 🛠️ **Tool Naming Standardized**: All 15 tools now use consistent `generate_` naming pattern for perfect MCP client compatibility
-- ⚡ **Enhanced Stability**: Production-ready system with comprehensive mathematical analysis engine and unified interface

-This TypeScript-based MCP server provides robust mathematical visualization capabilities, perfect for educational mathematics, engineering, scientific applications, and advanced mathematical research.
+This is a TypeScript-based MCP server that provides mathematical visualization capabilities.
+It allows you to create various types of mathematical charts and diagrams through MCP tools, perfect for educational mathematics, engineering, and scientific applications.

 ## 📋 Table of Contents